Curriculum Overview 2023-24

 Current Key Stage 4

 All students study English Language and Literature, Maths and Science leading to GCSE qualifications and continue to participate in a core PE programme.
 Some students take three separate Sciences (Biology, Chemistry and Physics) within their core subject time.
-Students choose at least one GCSE option from Geography, History and/or Spanish from the English Baccalaureate (EBacc) suite of subjects and up to two further GCSE options from either the EBacc subjects listed above or Art & Design, Computing, Drama, Food Preparation & Nutrition, Music and Religious Studies and a Cambridge National in Sports Studies.
+Students choose at least one GCSE option from Geography, History and/or Spanish from the English Baccalaureate (EBacc) suite of subjects and up to two further GCSE options from either the EBacc subjects listed above or Art & Design, Computer science, Drama, Food Preparation & Nutrition, Music and Religious Studies and a Cambridge National in Sports Studies.

 All students in Key Stages 3 and 4 study Personal, Social, Health, Citizenship and Careers Education (PSHCE) on five collapsed curriculum days throughout the year.
 At Key Stage 4 this includes elements of Religious Education.
 PSHCE is also threaded into the tutor and assembly programme taught throughout the academic year.

-We will offer variety in the types of homework set, in order to capture different approaches to learning but it will come within the remit of either Reading, Recall or Revision.
+We will offer variety in the types of homework set, to capture different approaches to learning but it will come within the remit of either Reading, Recall or Revision.
 Reading homeworks are aimed at enhancing comprehension skills, developing a curiosity about the world around us and embedding research skills and critical thinking.
 Recall homeworks are small chunks of learning that are used to increase the retention of knowledge and skills that can then be further developed within the classroom.
 Revision homeworks are to prepare the students for assessments and develop strategies for independent learning.

 We undertake a Curriculum Review on an annual basis that considers Government legislation and the views of students, parents, the Governing Body and staff.